 Having cash is critical to the success of being able to pay off debt and progress to a debt-free environment.
 Why?

-One of the paramount factors to getting out of debt is the ability to stop the process of taking on more debt.
+One of the paramount factors in getting out of debt is the ability to stop the process of taking on more debt.
 Unanticipated emergencies are one of the most common circumstances that keep people in debt as they are working hard to get out.

 It can be one of the most emotionally defeating aspects of the debt pay off process.
 You start making progress paying off your debt only to have an emergency.
 The emergency forces you to use your credit card.
 The same credit card you just paid off.
 It’s the proverbial one step forward two steps back.
 Just when you find yourself out of debt and emergency puts you back in debt.

 Emergencies like the car breaking down, the water heater going on the frits, or maybe it’s an unexpected job loss.
 Not having an emergency fund, not having cash will keep you in debt.
 And force you to repeat the same debt cycle over and over again.

 The best advice is that as you work your way out of debt by budgeting and using a debt pay off strategy like the Snowball Method, is to also systematically build up an emergency fund.
 I personally recommend an initial emergency fund of $1,500, the sooner you can save this amount the faster you minimize your chances of an unexpected emergency putting you back in debt.
 In respect to getting out of debt, cash is king.

 - Break the Debt Cycle, Establish an Emergency Fund – FTP Cash Ladder Concept